arcus-azure/arcus/community/blog/2020-05-Azure-Dependency-Tracking-in-Observability-v0.2.0/README.md

-# Azure dependency tracking in Observability v0.2.0
+# Measure a variety of Azure dependencies with Observability v0.2

 With the release of the next version of [Arcus Observability v0.2](https://github.com/arcus-azure/arcus.observability/releases/tag/v0.2.0) the support for dependency tracking of Azure resources is greatly expanded.